spokestack/spokestack.io/content/docs/Design/get-to-know-your-audience.md

 > **Are your users iOS or Android?**
 > This will influence which platform you should/will focus on.
 >
 > **How familiar are your users with voice assistants?
 How often do they use them?
-If not, why?**
+If they don't use voice assistants, why not?**
 > This will help you understand their motivations.
 If they don’t already use voice in their day-to-day routine, it’s important to understand why.
 For some, it may be a technical limitation or afterthought.
 For others, they may not understand the value.

 # **Yes, that might mean a survey**